To What Type of Logic Does the "Tetralemma" Belong?

 It seems clear that either the tetralemmas are unadorned nonsense or something other than classical logic is involved.
-In particular, one cannot explain away the evident contradictions merely by hypothesizing that questions about the beginning of the world or the infinity of existence are meant to be like questions about unicorns.
-Even if that were the case, why would it not have sufficed to state the two alternatives $A$ and $\Abar$, after which one could either refuse to choose between them or deny both of them?
+In particular, one cannot explain away the evident contradictions merely by hypothesizing that questions about the beginning of the world or the infinity of existence are meant to be like questions about unicorns or about the color of the number seven.
+Even if that were the case, why would it not have sufficed to state the two alternatives, $A$ and $\Abar$, after which one could either refuse to choose between them or deny both of them?
 Why did they need to be supplemented with two further alternatives, apparently trivial or lacking meaning altogether?

 With respect to classical logic, this would have added nothing.
-But could it be that the questioners were aware of broader types of logic, with respect to which the first two alternatives failed to cover all the relevant possibilities, and with respect to which the two additional alternatives were not in fact nonsense?
+But could it be that the questioners were aware of broader, more general logics, with respect to which the first two alternatives failed to cover all the relevant possibilities, and with respect to which the two additional alternatives were not in fact nonsense?
 If so, what might these other logics have been?

-A possible answer comes from quantum mechanics, where certain alternative logics have been proposed as a solution to the paradoxes that arise in the attempt to describe subatomic reality [5] [6] [7].
-In the early proposals of this sort, known collectively as ``quantum logic'', the laws for combining propositions were modified in such a way that the distributive law no longer holds.
-More recently, though, a different type of logical structure has been put forward, in which the rules for combining propositions\footnote{$^\star$} {In relation to physics, the word ``event'' would be more evocative than ``proposition'', but the latter accords better with the usage traditional in the subject of logic.} are the classical ones, but what changes are the rules of inference [8] [9].
-It is these ``anhomomorphic'' logics, I would suggest, that hold the key to understanding the \catuskoti form.
+A possible answer comes from quantum mechanics, where the paradoxes that arise in the attempt to comprehend subatomic reality have given rise to non-classical logical systems that aim to reflect more faithfully the nature of the quantum world.
+In the early proposals of this sort, known collectively as ``quantum logic'', the laws for combining propositions via the connectives `and', `or', and `not', are modified in such a way that the distributive law no longer holds [5] [6] [7].
+More recently, a different type of logical framework has been put forward which modifies, not the connectives, but the rules of inference [8] [9] [10].
+It is these {\it\/anhomomorphic\/} logics, I would suggest, that hold the key to understanding the \catuskoti form.